dhurtado529/Project-01/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_ Web 1 10.0.0.5
+- _List the IP addresses of the machines you are monitoring_ Web 1 10.0.0.5
   Web 2 10.0.0.6